 I have been in most of the show caves in California, and I have to say this is one of the most impressive.

 Two of the rooms you walk into are massive and have large ceilings with lots of formations.

 There are a few sections of the cave where you need to climb a decent amount of steps.
-This is not too bad, just take your time as it never felt too rushed.
+This is not too bad; just take your time as it never felt too rushed.

-The last room was the most impressive as there was so many formations to see and even bats flying around at the ceiling.
+The last room was the most impressive as there were so many formations to see and even bats flying around at the ceiling.
 We got to spend an extra few minutes here taking photos.

 After an hour, we were back in the sunlight, where there were about 200 more stairs that you had to climb back down to the mouth of the cave.
 This is in the light though with beautiful views of the lake, so it is a nice walk.

 From there, you just get on the shuttle and then the boat back to where you started.
 All in all, this is a fun tour that I thought was well priced at $26.
 If you have a family, it can be pricey, but it is a very full adventure.
 Let me know what you think if you have been in the comments.